 I have done a bit of searching for backpacks, and the best service I have experienced is at REI.
 If you are lucky enough to have an REI near you, I highly recommend paying a visit and asking their experts to fit you for a backpack.
 As in, don’t bother looking anywhere else; you will find all your answers at REI.

 If you don’t have an REI near you, you can still check out their website for expert advice about choosing the right backpack (size charts, etc.) or make a visit to your local recreational sports store.
 Once you have been fitted and/or figure out which backpack size you want to get, buy it.
 If you want a budgeting secret, then I recommend ordering one from the REI-Outlet website.
 This is where they sell their clearance and marked down items, and I can almost guarantee that you will find a good deal on the right backpack for you, and you’ll save a few bucks!
-Just keep one thing in mind: when it comes to a backpack, don’t sacrifice comfort for money.
+Just keep one thing in mind: when it comes to a backpack, don’t sacrifice comfort to save a little money.
 It will be worth the few extra bucks to get just the right backpack for you.

 And now, on to the packing list!